fluteds/batch/readme.md

 - Hug Cynthia - Hug Cynthia using a `GET` request to `cynthia.rest`
 - Bad Domain - Submit a `POST` Discord scam domain request to `bad-domains.walshy.dev/report`
 - Printer Queue - Opens the Printer Queue
+- Show Wifi Password - Runs `netsh wlan show profiles` and grabs the password for a previously connected connection

 Terminal Art